UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

     Here's how you handle that situation:

     + You can run two python modules at the same time if ONE of the module is ``python/2.X.Y`` and the other module is ``python3/3.X.Y`` (not ``python/3.X.Y``).

+.. admonition:: LUNARC: Are ``python`` and ``python3`` equivalent, or does the former load Python/2.X.Y?

+    The answer depends on which module is loaded.
+If Python/3.X.Y is loaded, then ``python`` is just an alias for ``python3`` and it will start the same command line.
+However, if Python/2.7.X is loaded, then `python` will start the Python/2.7.X command line while `python3` will start the system version (3.9.18).
+    If you load Python/2.7.X and then try to load Python/3.X.Y as well, or vice-versa, the most recently loaded Python version will replace anything loaded prior, and all dependencies will be upgraded or downgraded to match.
+Only the system's Python/3.X.Y version can be run at the same time as a version of Python/2.7.X.

 Run
 ---